-How a Chicago Lawyer Can Help with Your Ticket
+How a Chicago Lawyer Can Help with Your Traffic Ticket

 When you’re facing a traffic ticket and so many penalties are possible, you might feel overwhelmed and unsure how to respond.
-Fortunately, that’s what your Chicago attorney is here for.
+Fortunately, that’s what your Chicago lawyer is here for.

 Chicago Traffic Ticket FAQ

 When you’re facing a Chicago traffic ticket, chances are good that you have a few questions.
 Traffic tickets include several types of moving violations, which means that you might have questions for a specific ticket type.
 Unfortunately, you may not be finding the exact answers you need online.